DIPlib/diplib/doc/src/design.md

 The same is true for reverse ranges that end in the first array element.
 There is no number before 0 that can be used to indicate "one element before the first one", since -1 means the last element of the array.

-This particular issue, together with the desire to have intuitive ranges, lead to the decision to include the end index in the range, at the risk of doing things differently.
+This particular issue lead to the decision to include the end index in the range, at the risk of doing things differently.
+There are two positive side-effects to this decision:

+- Ranges that include the end index are more intuitive, as mentioned above.

+- It is not possible to create an empty range. `dip::Range( 4, 4 )` is one element, and `dip::Range( 4, 3 )` is two
+  elements, in reverse.
+By not allowing empty ranges, we can be sure that indexing an image using a range will produce a valid view.

 In C++ it is common to write loops as `for( ii = 0; ii < n; ++ii )`, and the end iterator always points to one past the end of the range.
 But the `dip::Range` start and stop values are not meant to be used directly in loops,